-Based on our testing, we recommend the Shark Vertex DuoClean PowerFins Cordless Stick Vacuum (view on Amazon) as the best vacuum for carpets.
+We recommend the Shark Vertex DuoClean PowerFins Cordless Stick Vacuum as the best vacuum for carpets.
 It impressed us with its ability to clear debris from low, medium, and high-pile carpet in a single pass.
 Plus, it wowed us with its ability to maneuver our living room-inspired obstacle course.
-For a more basic and budget-friendly vacuum, we also think the Eureka Flash Lightweight Stick Vacuum Cleaner (view on Amazon) is a worthwhile pick.
+For a more basic and budget-friendly vacuum, we also think the Eureka Flash Lightweight Stick Vacuum Cleaner is a worthwhile pick.
 This versatile stick vacuum only required a few passes to clear debris from all types of flooring.
 The dust bin wasn’t as easy to empty, but all in all, this is a handy, affordable vacuum for carpets.

 How We Tested the Vacuums for Carpet

-We tested 28 vacuums side-by-side in The Lab in Industry City, Brooklyn, during our 16-hour vacuum test.
-To start, we unboxed and completed the setup for each one, timing how long the process took and how clear the instructions were.
+We've tested over 50 vacuums side-by-side in The Lab during our multiple vacuum tests, and before and after at home.
+To start, in The Lab, we unboxed and completed the setup for each one, timing how long the process took and how clear the instructions were.
 We then evaluated each pick's effectiveness by spilling measured amounts of hair, popcorn kernels, and Cheerios on four types of surfaces: hardwood flooring and low, medium, and high-pile carpets.
 During this part of our test, we rated each model on its portability and how many passes were needed to clean up the spilled materials.
 We also noted if hair got tangled in the beater bar.

 Then, we challenged the vacuums' maneuverability by navigating them through a living room–inspired obstacle course that consisted of a low-sitting coffee table and couch.
 We evaluated how well each pick transitioned from smooth floors to the carpeting, before noting the ease of emptying each vacuum, whether it had a bin or a bag.
 Our testers also collected insights on the noise level of each product and how long cordless models stayed charged.
 At home, additional product testers rated other models on the same attributes while putting vacuums through their paces in real-world settings.
 To conclude, our editors took all of this consistently applied testing data and boiled it down to determine the overall value of the best vacuums for carpeted surfaces in your home.

-What to Look for in a Vacuum for the Carpet
+What to Look for in a Vacuum for Carpet